-An important issue in survey design is whether respondents should value reductions in risk of death due to a specific cause (e.g., heart disease or cancer) independently of its link to the environment, or whether the risk of death should be linked to an environmental concern, such as air pollution or hazardous waste sites.
-The danger with the latter approach is that respondents may not accept the scenario: they may not believe that the environmental problem could result in the stated health effect, they may be unwilling to pay to reduce the risk because they did not cause it, they may not believe the described program would be effective, or their values may reflect a desire to modify some other feature of the problem.
-A danger associated with asking about a more abstract risk reduction, that is not linked to a specific hazard and program for amelioration, is that the respondents may not find the scenario credible and would reject it out of hand.
-Because environmental programs often benefit the community at large rather than solely the respondents, it is important to understand whether the respondents are valuing only their own risk reduction or the reductions provided to the larger community.
+4.1.1.
+Nature of the risk valued.
+An important issue in survey design is whether respondents should value reductions in risk of death due to a specific cause (e.g., heart disease or cancer) without indicating whether the risk of death is linked to the environment or whether the risk of death should be identified as resulting from an environmental problem, such as air pollution or hazardous waste sites.
+The danger with the latter approach is that respondents may not accept the scenario: They may not believe that the environmental problem could result in the stated health effect, they may be unwilling to pay to reduce the risk because they did not cause it, they may not believe that the described program would be effective, or their values may reflect a desire to modify some other feature of the problem.21 A danger associated with instead asking about a more abstract risk reduction that is not linked to a specific hazard and program for amelioration is that the respondents may not find the scenario credible and may reject it out of hand.
+Because environmental programs often benefit the community at large rather than solely the individual respondent, it is important to understand whether the respondents are valuing only their own risk reduction or the reductions provided to the larger community.

-A recent Organisation for Economic Co-operation and Development (OECD) review of the international stated-preference literature (Lindhjem et al. 2010) identified 75 VSL surveys, of which 18 focused on environmental causes, 28 on health risks from unspecified causes, and 29 on traffic safety.
-Examples of environmental and health-related studies include those focused on the risk of cancer from pesticide residues (Hammitt and Haninger 2010), the risk of death from exposure to hazardous waste (Alberini et al. 2007), and the risk of death due to chronic heart and lung disease (Krupnick et al. 2002).
+A recent Organization for Economic Cooperation and Development (OECD) review of the international stated-preference literature (Lindhjem et al. 2010) identified 75 VSL surveys, of which 18 focused on environmental causes, 28 on health risks from unspecified causes, and 29 on traffic safety.
+Examples of environmental and health-related studies include those focused on the risk of cancer from pesticide residues (Hammitt & Haninger 2010), the risk of death from exposure to hazardous waste (Alberini et al. 2007), and the risk of death due to chronic heart and lung disease (Krupnick et al. 2002).